pingcap/diag/README.md

 To upload collected data to the PingCAP Clinic, please follow [this guide](https://docs.pingcap.com/tidb/v6.3/quick-start-with-clinic).

 # Development

+Some design and specification docs are in the `docs` directory.

 ## File Structures

 - checker: a simple static checker used to parse collected data and list known issues